 My road to recovery is like the Penrose staircase;

 and the tune plays as it has

-in every chapter I pass through,
+in every chapter I pass through

-like the gurney hits swinging doors.
+like a gurney hitting swing doors.

 – Los Angeles, CA